OlivierLD/oliv-ai/JupyterNotebooks/tf-tutorials/basic-101/README.md

   This will train the model, and apply it to some test data.
 - Then, using the same trained model (`rps.h5`), run `04-bis_rock_paper_scissors_webcam.py`.
   - This requires `OpenCV` and a WebCam.
     See in the code, comments will tell you how to install the requirements.
+  - Instructions are provided at runtime (in the window's title and the console).

 ---